echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 # Acknowledgment

+In memory of Simon Edwards who passed away in the night of 8th-9th of January 2023.

-In addition to the authors, this document is the product of an informal group of experts including the following people:
+In addition to the authors, this document is the product of an informal group of experts including the following people. :